necesito-un-trastero/id-doc-validator/README.md

 To get a list of supported countries for VAT validation, use the `supportedCountriesVat` function.
 It takes no parameters.

-It returns an array of strings with the supported alpha-2 country codes for VAT validation.
+It returns an array of strings with the supported VAT country codes for VAT validation.

 ## Resources